pamelars86/slack-reports/README.md

     docker-compose up
     ```

+## Running Tests

+To run the tests, follow these steps:

+1. Make sure you have installed the development dependencies:

+    ```bash
+    poetry install --with dev
+    ```

+2. Run the tests using `pytest`:

+    ```bash
+    poetry run pytest
+    ```

+This will execute all the tests in the `tests` directory and provide a report of the test results.

+## Usage of Endpoints

+To use the endpoints for generating reports, follow these steps:

+1. **Fetch Messages**: Use the `/fetch-messages` endpoint to initiate the process of fetching messages from Slack.
+This operation is asynchronous and will return a `task-id`.

+2. **Top Repliers**: Use the `/top-repliers` endpoint to generate a report of the top repliers in your Slack workspace.
+This operation is also asynchronous and will return a `task-id`.

+3. **Check Task Status**: To check the status of your task, use the `/task-status/{task-id}` endpoint.
+Replace `{task-id}` with the actual task ID you received from the previous endpoints.

+For detailed information on the input and output of these endpoints, refer to the Swagger documentation available at `http://localhost:5000/apidocs/`.

 ## API Documentation

 You can find the API documentation in Swagger by accessing the following URL once the server is up and running: